 Companies (including dormant companies) must submit their tax returns (Form e-C) within 7 months after the end of the accounting period.
-Companies as prescribed under Section 77A(4) of the Act are required to submit their tax return based on financial statements made in accordance with the requirements of the Companies Act 2016 with effect from YA 2014.
+Companies as prescribed under Section 77A(4) of the Act are required to submit their tax return based on financial statements made in accordance with any written law.
 The return filed by the taxpayer will be deemed as a notice of assessment served upon the taxpayer on the day that it is submitted to the IRB.
 Accordingly, any balance of tax payable after taking into account the amount paid under the instalment scheme will have to be remitted to the IRB together with Form e-C. The IRB monitors taxpayers' compliance with the provisions of the law, guidelines and rulings issued by the IRB through tax audits.